 The program comprehensively prepares students through didactic and clinical curricula, which are complemented by studies of U.S. practice models, laws, codes of ethics and practice management models.
 Research opportunities and extensive clinical experience are the cornerstones of excellence for the program.

 You’ll advance your career alongside a diverse cohort of fellow dentists from around the world, deepening your knowledge of dentistry at the second-oldest dental institution in the country.
 The program’s focus on patient-centered practice helps you form an understanding of and empathy for treating individuals across communities with diverse populations and a variety of oral healthcare needs.

 Kornberg School of Dentistry is located on Temple’s Health Sciences Campus, which offers access to cutting-edge technology in clinical settings.
 Train alongside faculty members working at the forefront of innovative research in the field.

 This Dentistry DMD program is approved by the Commission on Dental Accreditation (CODA).
 Applicants should have

-- passed both Parts I and II of the National Dental Examination Board before matriculation; and
+passed both Part I & II or Integrated version (INDBE) of the National Dental Examination Boards before matriculation; and

 Along with an assessment of pre-clinical skills, a superior knowledge of the English language will be considered.
 To meet this requirement, a TOEFL score of 100 or higher or a similar score with an equivalent English language testing service is required.